slgrobotics/robots_bringup/Docs/Sensors/OAK-D_Lite.md

 In my experiments, 5V power drain for my OAK-D LITE is as follows:
 - 0.37A for stereo imaging, including PointCloud2 producing examples.
 The camera doesn't heat at all.
-- 0.64A when running mobilenet examples.
+- 0.64A when running _mobilenet_ examples.
 Luke warm on touch.
-- 0.84A when running yolov4 example.
+- 0.84A when running _yolov4_ example.
 Warm on touch.
 - variable 0.5A ...
-0.84A when running yolov4 spatial example.
+0.84A when running _yolov4 spatial_ example.
 Warm on touch.

-In practice, low quality or busy USB hubs wouldn't comply with OAK-D power requirements, which causes device pipeline crashing.
+In practice, low quality or busy USB hubs wouldn't comply with OAK-D power requirements, which causes device pipelines crashing.

-My OAK-D Lite was unstable when connected to some USB ports (see *The "luxonis Device crashed..." bug* below).
+My OAK-D Lite was unstable when connected to most USB ports I tried (see *The "luxonis Device crashed..." bug* below).
-Either on an Intel PC, or on Raspberry Pi 5, the best results (stability) is reached when there are no other devices connected to the same motherboard USB hub.
+Either on an Intel PC, or on Raspberry Pi 5, the best results (relative stability) is reached when there are no other devices connected to the same motherboard USB hub.

 On the Raspberry Pi 5 you may get lucky using lower USB3 (blue) slot, leaving the other empty.
 Use a [quality USB hub](https://www.amazon.com/dp/B0CJ95CR8X) to extend one of the USB2 (black) slots to connect other devices.